- Introduction (this page)

 - Check that your mobile phone and any medical devices are fully charged.

-- The AA gives advice on what you should check before setting off, and the supplies you should carry in your car - see the AA's Seasonal driving advice pages.
+- The AA gives advice on what to check before setting off, and the supplies to carry in your car - see the AA's Seasonal driving advice pages.

 - To keep an eye on a child sitting in the back, you can attach an additional mirror to the windscreen or rear-view mirror.